amm4rdev/Ammar-ST20247757_CIS5013/README.md

 i had a problem pushing so i decided to add the files manually but all i changed with the poster was i added titles to the diffrent parts i was talking about i totally forgot before hand which is my bad 10/01/2024

+i had problems pushing so i decided to add the latest version of the closing kit manually made some changes to it.
+10/01/2024